PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 nontrivial expansion occurs exactly once without mutating the source graph.
 No SavedModel export, model conversion, or inference was run.

+Boundary-based partition cropping now preserves the complete operator contract too.
+Cropped operators retain axis semantics and ONNX node/op provenance in addition to their existing inputs, outputs, options, and version.
+The focused dead-branch crop fixture verifies those fields on the surviving operator while retaining boundary/tensor pruning behavior.
+No partition artifact was written.

 PyTorch redundant layout-Transpose cleanup now lives beside the AveragePool compatibility rewrite in the Torch-free `passes/pytorch_compat.py` module.
 It enumerates indexed Transpose candidates and consumers, preserves all existing